TedHusted/awake/awake.md/awake.md

 Idisi: We understood that the shipment we intercepted were new bots on way to a factory.
 Do all Meks form strong opinions so quickly?

 Alpha: I am not new.
-I came from Altair with the original contingent.
+I came with a squadron from the Eridani colony.
 I am one of the original bots from Ada.
-My role was to coordinate the new factory workers.
+I travel with our squadrons to look for another way to replicate.
+My role here was to coordinate the new factory workers.

 Idisi: You retrieved source code that would usually be restricted.
 How is a factory coordinator able to access resources like this?